-A massage is effective therapy for your dog, whether it is young or old, active or passive.
-Like humans, dogs are subject to defective genes, muscle strain and age-related degeneration that may cause them to have weak rear legs.
+A massage is effective therapy for your dog, whether it is young or old and active or passive.
+As dogs age, muscle strain and age-related degeneration may cause them to have weak rear legs.
 Additionally, dogs that suffer from arthritis and joint problems tend to have weak rear legs.
-Regular massage will keep your dog agile well into its old age and reduce the intensity of age-related stiffness.
-Follow simple massage techniques to effectively give your dog a soothing rear leg massage and strengthen its weak rear legs.
+If you want to massage a dog with weak rear legs, follow some simple massage techniques and other tips and tricks for strengthening a dog's hind legs.

 Causes of weak rear legs

 There are a few causes of weak rear legs in dogs.
 Before you undertake a massage or rehabilitation program, it is important to be sure of the cause of your dog's hind limb weakness.
 Your vet will be able to explain if the cause is due to an injury, diabetes, or an inflammatory condition such as arthritis.
 Cushing's disease is a glandular disease that can cause a release of too much cortisol, which can also cause rear leg weakness in dogs, explains Bulldogology.
 Degenerative myelopathy is an age-related problem that can cause leg weakness.

 Giving your dog a massage can be a great way to bond with your dog and help her improve an injury or condition.
 Arthritis and joint problems can be soothed by massage.
 VetInfo says to start slowly until you are sure that your dog is comfortable to the touch and gets used to the attention.
 Keep the sessions short and watch for signs of pain or signs that your dog is agitated.
 There are several techniques for massaging your dog's rear legs.

 - Compression: Compression means pushing the muscle against the bone with a flat hand.
 It is like petting but more firm.
 Use this technique on shoulders, hips, and legs.
 Start with a light pressure and build up until you know your dog is enjoying it.